-To provide students with information on how students scored on the mid-term test, statistical information on the scores is offered.
+To provide students with information on how students typically score on the mid-term test, statistical information on the scores of last year's student cohort is offered.

-The feedback includes statistical information on the scores of the students on the mid-term test.
+The preparatory material includes statistical information on the scores of last year's student cohort.

-For each of the questions of last year's mid-term test, a hand-written model solution is offered together with points of attention ("aandachtspunten"), and information on the students' scores on the particular question.
+For each of the questions of last year's mid-term test, a hand-written model solution is offered together with points of attention ("aandachtspunten"), and information on last year students' scores on the particular question.
 The points of attention hope to point to important elements and help students prevent typical mistakes.

-For each question a hand-written model solution is offered together with points of attention ("aandachtspunten"), and information on students' scores on the particular question.
+For each question on last year's mid-term test, a hand-written model solution is offered together with points of attention ("aandachtspunten"), and information on last year students' scores on the particular question.